Mette Pedersen

-Mette Viscovich (née Pedersen; born 30 September 1973) is a retired Danish badminton player from Skovshoved, Useedet club.
+Mette Viscovich (née Pedersen; born 30 September 1973) is a Danish retired badminton player from Skovshoved, Useedet club.
 Trained at Nørre Broby, she has represented her country in big competitions such as World championships, Sudirman cup, Uber cup and European championships as well.
 She is known for her modest attacking play with fine technical skills; masked with good strokes and good net play.